kmwtechnology/lucille/doc/site/content/en/docs/architecture/components/Connectors/rss_connector.md

 - The fetchURI stage allows us to grab the actual content of our associated news article.
 - The ApplyJSoup stage parses that content into fields that will exist in addition to our article metadata from the RSS feed.
 These fields include the body, bullet points, and the header.

 4. We can index these documents into whatever we'd like.
-Here, we might decide to just print them to a csv:
+Here, we might decide to just print them to a CSV:

 ```hocon
 indexer: {